sara-nl/spicercourse/extras/README.md

 ### Running E-coli analkysis with advanced features

-If you already ran the example with data and software management and data analysis, you are familiar with project spaces and various roles in a project and may start running the following examples directly.
-If you skipped these, here is a quick explanation of what analysis you will run in this section.
-The data in use is part of a long-term evolution experiment led by Richard Lenski to assess adaptation in E. coli.
+If you already ran the earlier example with [data and software management](https://github.com/sara-nl/spidercourse/blob/master/demo-spider-roles.md) and [data analysis](https://github.com/sara-nl/spidercourse/blob/master/run-spider-jobs.md), you are familiar with project spaces and various roles in a project and may start running the following examples directly.

+If you skipped these, here is a quick explanation of what analysis you will run in this section:
+- The data in use is part of a long-term evolution experiment led by Richard Lenski to assess adaptation in E. coli.
 A population was propagated for more than 50,000 generations in a glucose-limited minimal medium.
-We will be working with three sample events from the Ara-3 strain of this experiment, one from 5,000 generations, one from 15,000 generations, and one from 50,000 generations to study how the population changed.
+- We will be working with three sample events from the Ara-3 strain of this experiment, one from 5,000 generations, one from 15,000 generations, and one from 50,000 generations to study how the population changed.
-You will download a small set of data that has already been trimmed and will run the variant calling workflow using these additional
+- You will download a small set of data that has already been trimmed and will run the variant calling workflow using these additional features:
-features:

 1. [Analysis on local scratch space on worker nodes](https://github.com/sara-nl/spidercourse/blob/master/extras/tmpdir-usage.md)